The Readers' Forum: A retired teacher says no to voucher bill

 No to voucher bill

+Public schools teach any child who enters the school, as I did for 36 years in our local public schools.

-SB 406, "An Act to Expand Eligibility for Opportunity Scholarships," will harm public education.
-The bill allows taxpayer money to be used for scholarships to students in private schools or home schools that set their own, exclusive admission standards.
-My students would not be admitted.
+SB 406, “An Act to Expand Eligibility for Opportunity Scholarships,” will harm public education.
+The bill allows taxpayer money to be used for scholarships to students in private schools or home schools that set their own, exclusive admissions standards.
+My students would not have been admitted.
 This discrimination is a direct violation of the N.C.
 Constitution.

 The state constitution says it is the duty of state and local governments to provide a uniform system of free public schools “wherein equal opportunities shall be provided for all students.”